Lori Grinker

-Lori Grinker (born 1957) is an American documentary art photographer and filmmaker from New York City.
-She is best known for her self-directed, long-term documentary projects, and has conducted these projects through photography, video and multimedia.
-Grinker has had two books of her work published and been exhibited internationally.
+Lori Grinker (born 1957) is an American documentary photographer, filmmaker, and educator from New York City.
+She is best known for her self-directed, long-term projects, and has conducted these projects through photography, video and multimedia.
+Grinker has had three books of her work published and been exhibited and collected internationally.

 Life and work

 Grinker studied photography at Parsons School of Design in New York City with Bernice Abbott, George Tice, and Lisette Model.
 While at Parsons, she conducted a photo essay on boxers who worked with boxing trainer Cus D'Amato.
 Although her project focused on nine-year-old pugilist Billy Hamm, she also met 13-year-old Mike Tyson during this time, and would continue to photograph him for the next ten years, including his 1988 Sports Illustrated magazine Cover.
 Grinker also covered 9/11, and took one of her most well-known photographs of firefighters raising the flag at Ground Zero during this time.

 For her book The Invisible Thread: A Portrait of Jewish American Women (co-authored with writer Diana Bletter) she traveled across America documenting the stories of Jewish women and what tied them together.
 Her book Afterwar: Veterans from a World in Conflict is an exploration of the effects of war on its many actors and victims after the wars have ended.
 In 2012 Grinker worked on her first short documentary, The Little Freedom Church (for the Black Heritage Network).
 In 2013 her self-produced and directed video Wilderness After War for the Dart Society about the effects of Posttraumatic stress disorder (PTSD) on three former U.S. service members was featured on PBS Newshour.
+Her third book, Mike Tyson was published by powerHouse books in 2022.

-Her work is included in the collection of the Museum of Fine Arts Houston.
+She is represented by Contact Press Images, and CLAMP Art Gallery in NYC.
+Her work is included in the collections of the 9-11 Museum, The International Center of Photography, Museum of Fine Arts Houston.